Edofre/yii2-slider-pro/README.md

 ## Disclaimer

-Still in development, in future items will have to be added using an array and the html generation will be handled by the widget itse.f
+Still in development, in future items will have to be added using an array and the html generation will be handled by the widget itself

 ## Usage